datamade/nyc-councilmatic/README.md

 **Install and configure Jetty for Solr**

 Just running Solr as described above is probably OK in a development setting.
-To deploy Solr in production, you'll want to using something like Jetty.
+To deploy Solr in production, you'll want to use something like Jetty.
 Here's how you'd do that on Ubuntu:

 ``` bash